gugl/gugl/README.md

 👀 Building products with Elixir/Phoenix/LiveView, DDD, CQRS, and Terraform

+💬 Ask me about how to build products, launch MVPs, find focus on the core of your product, build reliable systems with great UX.

 🔭 Visit my website at [guenterglueck.com](https://guenterglueck.com) or [LinkedIn Profile](https://www.linkedin.com/in/guenterglueck/)

 📫 Reach me at gugl@guenterglueck.com